raarevalo96/laravel-excel-seeder/README.md

 This is an associative array mapping column names in the data source to default values that will override any values in the datasource.

-Note: this setting is currently global and applies to all files or worksheets that are processed.
-To apply differently to different files, process files with separate Seeder instances.

 Example: `['created_by' => 'seed', 'updated_by' => 'seed]`